How to Handle Customer Service in an Automated Amazon Store

 Q. What does customer service in an automated Amazon store actually involve?

-Customer service in an automated Amazon store involves a hybrid approach where automated systems handle routine tasks like order confirmations and tracking updates, while trained staff or virtual assistants manage complex issues, returns, and complaints.
-The key is creating systems handling 70-80% of interactions automatically while keeping humans available for situations requiring judgment and empathy.
+It involves a hybrid approach where automated systems handle routine tasks like order confirmations and tracking updates, while trained staff or virtual assistants manage complex issues, returns, and complaints.
+The goal is to automate 70 to 80% of interactions while keeping humans available for situations that need real judgment.

 Q. How much does it cost to hire customer service support for an Amazon store?